vinceimbat/vinceimbat/content/understanding.md

   - thoughts
   - seedlings
 ---
-[[thoughts/understanding mainly informs action|Understanding mainly informs action]].
+[[understanding mainly informs action|Understanding mainly informs action]].
 I do not try to understand to decorate myself or to win arguments.
 I try to understand to develop wisdom, feel good, and always act appropriately.

 Understanding is the core of my life.
 I am a philosopher first before a writer or anything else.
 I am committed in living a philosophical and contemplative life and write beautifully about or inspired by this journey.